yuriytkach/stream-16-demo-app/README.md

 On stream #20 additional features are added: Sending of file to SFTP folder and then sending email.
 The integration with all external services is tested with running services in containers.

+On stream #21 monitoring was added to service with Prometheus and Grafana setup to see application metrics

 ![Diagram for Application](https://github.com/yuriytkach/stream-16-demo-app/blob/main/arch.png?raw=true)